belgianmobileid/doc/authentication.md

 <b><code>POST https://idp.<i>[e2e/prd]</i>.itsme.services/v2/token</code></b>

-To asserts the identity of the user, the <code>code</code> received previously need to be exchanged for an ID Token and Access Token.
+To asserts the identity of the user, the <code>code</code> received previously need to be exchanged for an ID token and access token.
 During this step, your application has to authenticate itself to our server using RSA keys.

 ### Parameters